MarcusGastaldello/FRICOSIPY/docs/contact.md

 # Contact

-The *FRICOSIPY* model is currently solely developed my myself, Marcus Gastaldello - a PhD student at the University of Fribourg.
+The *FRICOSIPY* model is currently solely developed by myself, *Marcus Gastaldello*, a PhD student at the *University of Fribourg*, *Switzerland*.